 - Weight: A canoe tends to be much heavier when compared with a kayak.
 That makes it tougher to maneuver, but the weight also may provide the extra stability on the water you may crave, especially if you’re a beginner.
 However, if you must carry your canoe or kayak a long way to the water, a kayak would be the lighter option, especially if you choose an inflatable product.

-- Speed: When deciding on canoeing vs kayaking, think about the type of experience you’re looking for.
+- Speed: When deciding between a conoe and kayak, think about the type of experience you’re looking for.
 If slow and steady is more your speed, a canoe might be your best bet.
 They are slower than kayaks because of their size and weight.
 If you plan to go a long distance and want the extra speed, kayaks will suit you.

 - Storage: Although kayaks have storage options and are perfectly capable of transporting what you need for a quick daytrip or picnic, canoes simply have more storage space than your average kayak.
 If you plan on bringing a pop-up canopy or other camping equipment with you on your trip on the water, a canoe will be better equipped to handle more items.

-Kayak vs Canoe: Which is Right for You?
+Canoe vs Kayak: Which is Right for You?

-When deciding on a canoe vs kayak, think about the types of experiences you are looking for on the water.
-If you need a lightweight option that’s easy to transport across a campsite, and don’t need a ton of storage or space for a guest or your dog, a kayak could be ideal.
+When deciding between a canoe and kayak, think about the types of experiences you are looking for on the water.
+If you need a lightweight option that’s easy to transport across a campsite, and don’t need a ton of storage or space for a guest or your dog, a kayak boat could be ideal.

-However, if you are looking for a slower and more stable experience and need more storage for things like a pop-up canopy or other camping equipment, you may need the space that a canoe can offer you.
-Whether you purchase a canoe or kayak, you’ll be sure to add a fun and exciting way to exercise and stay in shape while spending quality time with Mother Nature.
+However, if you are looking for a slower and more stable experience and need more storage for things like a pop-up canopy or other camping equipment, you may need the space that a canoe boat can offer you.
+Whether you purchase kayak or a canow for camping, you’ll be sure to add a fun and exciting way to exercise and stay in shape while spending quality time with Mother Nature.

 Canoe and Kayak Safety Tips